Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 Related Products: SwitchBot Floor Cleaning Robot S10

-It is recommended to charge the S10 for 4 hours before using it for the first time to ensure optimal cleaning performance, as the battery may not be fully charged at the time of shipment.
+It is recommended to  the S10 for 4 hours before using it for the first time to ensure optimal cleaning performance, as the battery may not be fully d at the time of shipment.